Zulko/moviepy/docs/install.rst

 Installation
 --------------

-**Method with pip:** if you have ``pip`` installed, just type this in a terminal
+**Method with pip (recommended):** if you have ``pip`` installed, just type this in a terminal:

 .. code:: bash

     $ (sudo) pip install moviepy

-**Method by hand:** Download the sources, either on PyPI_ or (if you want the development version) on Github_, unzip everything in one folder, open a terminal and type
+**Method by hand:** Download the source files, either from PyPI_ or from Github_ (if you want the development version), open a terminal, navigate to the folder containing `setup.py`, and type:

 .. code:: bash

     $ (sudo) python setup.py install

-MoviePy depends on the Python modules NumPy_, Imageio_, Decorator_, and Proglog_, which will be automatically installed during MoviePy's installation.

 MoviePy depends on the software FFmpeg for video reading and writing.
-You don't need to worry about that, as FFmpeg should be automatically downloaded/installed by ImageIO during your first use of MoviePy (it takes a few seconds).
+You don't need to worry about that, as FFmpeg should be automatically downloaded/installed by one of MoviePy's dependencies, imageio_.
 If you want to use a specific version of FFmpeg, you can set the
 `FFMPEG_BINARY` environment variable.